ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ```

 #### 2.2.3.3 HTG_subset
 The `HTG_subset` function is a versatile tool for quickly extracting specific genes or probes from your data, whether it be raw counts or results from differential expression analysis.
 This functionality is especially useful for focusing on individual genes of interest and facilitating detailed visualization.

-EXAMPLES:
+Additionally, you can request normalization by TPM (Transcripts Per Million) to ensure that the data is appropriately scaled for comparative analysis.

 ```r
 # Subset ERCC probes from counts data